 How Much Does a Broadcast Captioner Earn in the US?

-$64,990 was the mean annual income of Court Reporters and Simultaneous Captioners employed in the US in 2019.
+According to the US Bureau of Labor Statistics 2021 data, $ 65,240 was the mean annual income of Court Reporters and Simultaneous Captioners employed in the US.